Applications will are now open. Apply by May 22, 2026.

 - Basic Transformer Change Out from Pole

-Application Requirements:
+Application Requirements

-- Valid MS driver’s license & motor vehicle report with good driving record (for CDL)
+- Motor vehicle report with a good driving record from the MS Department of Public Safety (for CDL)

-Offered summer 2022 to interested students. - DOT physical (indicating a body weight of 280 pounds or less) with a DOT substance test
+- DOT physical (indicating a body weight of 280 pounds or less) with a DOT substance test

 - Pay the application cost and license fee to obtain a written permit for a Class A Mississippi Commercial Driver’s License (CDL) from a Department of Public Safety (DPS) office that offers CDL.